Last 2 defendants not guilty of murder in gang trial that led to rapper Young Thug's guilty plea

 Defense attorneys criticized the state for relying on song lyrics, saying they were among the faulty evidence prosecutors slapped together along with cherry-picked social media posts and unreliable witness testimony to create a misleading narrative about young men who turned to music to escape economic hardship and difficult pasts.

-Prosecutors say Williams and two others in 2012 founded Young Slime Life, which they said was associated with the national Bloods gang.
+Prosecutors said Williams and two others in 2012 founded Young Slime Life, which they said was associated with the national Bloods gang.
 The 33-year-old artist also has a record label called Young Stoner Life.
-Kendrick is featured on two of the most popular songs from the label’s compilation album Slime Language 2, “Take It to Trial” and “Slatty,” as well as Young Thug’s “Slime Sh-t,” which prosecutors presented as evidence at trial.
+Kendrick is featured on two of the most popular songs from the label’s compilation album Slime Language 2, “Take It to Trial” and “Slatty,” as well as Young Thug’s “Slime Sh-t,” which prosecutors presented as evidence.

-The trial has been fraught with problems and delays and shook Atlanta’s rap scene.
+The trial shook Atlanta’s rap scene.
 Williams grew up in an Atlanta housing project ridden with violence and became a highly successful artist who added his own melodic twist to the modern Southern trap sound he helped popularize.

-Along with using lyrics and posts to prove that YSL was a gang, Kendrick’s attorney Doug Weinstein said during closing arguments that prosecutors threw together random alleged crimes “see what sticks” but did not prove they were connected to a criminal enterprise.
+Along with using lyrics and posts to prove that YSL was a gang, prosecutors threw together random alleged crimes “see what sticks” but did not prove they were connected to a criminal enterprise, Kendrick’s attorney Doug Weinstein said during closing arguments.

 “As a whole, we know the struggles that these communities have had,” Schardt said.
 “A sad, tacit acceptance that it’s either rap, prison or death.”

 Prosecutors said those witnesses were honest with police but lied on the stand, in front of the people they had “snitched” on.
-And the testimonies are corroborated by other evidence such as songs and social media posts where they said defendants were “bragging about murder.”
+They said their statements were corroborated by other evidence such as songs and social media posts where they said defendants were “bragging about murder.”

-Prosecutors said Stillwell and Kendrick were in the car used in the drive-by shooting that killed Thomas and that Stillwell’s social media posts indicate he was involved.
+Stillwell and Kendrick were in the car used in the drive-by shooting that killed Thomas, and Stillwell’s social media posts indicate he was involved, prosecutors said.

-Defense lawyer Doug Weinstein said there was no evidence that Kendrick ever got in that car, but rather surveillance footage shows he was in his own vehicle around the time of the shooting.
-Prosecutors said that Kendrick switched cars off camera and that he was the one who told his counterparts where Thomas was, making him liable for his death.
+Defense lawyer Doug Weinstein said there was no evidence that Kendrick ever got in that car, and surveillance footage shows he was in his own vehicle around the time of the shooting.
+Prosecutors said Kendrick switched cars off-camera and that he was the one who told his counterparts where Thomas was, making him liable for his death.

-Prosecutors and defense attorneys had conflicting interpretations of the distant surveillance footage in Drinks’ murder.
-Stillwell pulled up next to Drinks’ car and fired three rounds into his car, then sped away, prosecutors said.
+As for Drinks’ murder, prosecutors and defense attorneys had conflicting interpretations of the distant surveillance footage.
+Stillwell pulled up next to Drinks’ car and fired three rounds, then sped away, prosecutors said.
 The defense said Stillwell drove away before Drinks was shot and that there was no gunshot residue in Stillwell’s car.

-Jury selection for the trial took nearly 10 months, and Stillwell was stabbed last year at the Fulton County jail, which suspended trial proceedings.
-Kendrick was stabbed Sunday in jail.

-Fulton County Superior Court Judge Ural Glanville was removed from the case in July after defense attorneys filed a motion to recuse him based on a meeting he had with prosecutors and a state witness without defense attorneys present.
+Fulton County Superior Court Judge Ural Glanville was removed from the case in July after he met with prosecutors and a state witness without defense attorneys present.
 When Whitaker took over, she reprimanded the prosecution for being disorganized and not sharing evidence.

-Brian Steel, Young Thug’s attorney, said he wanted to continue with the trial because he believed they were winning, but the rapper said that sitting in court felt like “hell” and that he wanted to go home to his family.

-Nine people charged in the indictment, including Gunna, accepted plea deals before the trial began.
-Charges against 12 others remain pending.
-Prosecutors dropped charges against one defendant after he was convicted of murder in an unrelated case.

 Kramon is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Kramon on X: @charlottekramon.